What Exodus 14:14 Means: The Lord Will Fight For You

 This leads us to the verse we are looking at; Moses says: “The Lord will fight for you; you need only to be still.”

-The Exodus 14:14 Meaning
+What Exodus 14:14 Means

 Now that we know the context, let’s look at what it means and how it applies to our lives.
-To help you better understand the Exodus 14:14 meaning we are going to break the verse down in two sections.
+To help you better understand Exodus 14:14 we are going to break the verse down in two sections.

 The Lord Will Fight For You